Updated Tuesday, July 21, 2020

 Q: What is Ginger Cove doing to help contain the spread of the virus?

-A: Since mid-March, we are following the guidelines of national, state and local health guidelines to help contain the spread of the virus include isolation, heightened disinfection, wearing of personal protective equipment (PPE), and closing monitoring of resident and staff health.
+A: Since mid-March, Ginger Cove is following the guidelines of national, state and local health guidelines to help contain the spread of the virus include isolation, heightened disinfection, wearing of personal protective equipment (PPE), and closing monitoring of resident and staff health.
 Specific actions include:

-- proactive secured universal testing for 76 Assisted Living and Health Center residents;
+- proactive secured universal testing for 76 Assisted Living and Health Center residents (twice, and weekly in the Health Center Isolation Unit);

 - implemented heightened infection control policies throughout the community, especially in Assisted Living and the Health Center;